LizzyMcCalder/lizzymccalder.github.io/_posts/2017-06-27-First-Thoughts.md

 ### 16 year old poet
 I have a 16 year old girl inside me.
 She is not a happy soul, but has when she expresses herself she does so in beautiful poetic language.
 I would like to try to post some of her poems.

-### The brave light in elderly people
-Elderly people are an inspiring lot.
-They are supposed to be all grown up, wise, bethought and poised, but they hardly ever are.
-Instead, they show a kaleidoscope of human struggle and human life.
-This almost always ingites philosophical thought.
-In *The brave light in elderly people* I will show why and how.